aristanetworks/anta/README.md

   --hostip HOSTIP       search result for host
   --test TEST           search result for test
   --list                Display internal data
-  --table               Result represented in tables --all-results         Display all test cases results.
+  --json                Display data in json format --table               Result represented in tables --save SAVE           Save output to file.
+Only valid for --list and --json --all-results         Display all test cases results.
 Default table view (Only valid with --table) --by-host             Provides summary of test results per device (Only valid with --table) --by-test             Provides summary of test results per test case (Only valid with --table)